Course List

 Introduction to Dance/Choreography 7230 This course explores the variety of career pathways available in dance.
 It introduces dance technique, choreography.
 Students will explore the variety of dance genre (modern, jazz, ballet, tap, and contemporary).
 Students gain an appreciation of dance as an art form and develop the skills necessary to pursue a variety of careers in dance.
 The course includes application of the elements and principles of dance, study of historical and contemporary dance, and exploration of the art form from a career perspective.

-Advanced Dance/Choreography (Capstone) 7232 This course will apply dance and choreographic skills to create project-based performances for live, film and video production.
+Advanced Dance (Capstone) 7232 This course will apply dance and choreographic skills to create project-based performances for live, film and video production.
 Students will prepare audition or choreographic portfolios, learn business/managerial skills, and develop a professional career plan.

 Performing Arts / Professional Music (SubPathway 112B)